malomartos/send-app/README.md

 ## NGRX

+- There is a store for locations state management.
-The app has an easily **scalable architecture** for new `reducers`, `actions` and `effects`.
+- The app has an **scalable architecture** for new `reducers`, `actions` and `effects`.

 ## SERVICES

 There is only one service to get, edit and delete the locations.
-All methods on this service have a 'FAKE_URL' call in order to test how the app deal with http Errors.
+All methods on this service also have a commented 'FAKE_URL' call in order to test how the app deal with http Errors.

 ## TOOLS AND AUXILIAR FRAMEWORKS

--Bootstrap for CSS and **responsive design**.
+- Bootstrap for CSS and **responsive design**.
--SweetAlert2 for feedback modals.
+- SweetAlert2 for feedback modals.